jeffersonfparil/CropGrowth.jl/docs/src/index.md

 - If the `DataFrame` contains more than one trait column, only the first trait column will be used.
 - Combinations with fewer than `min_t` time points will be skipped.
 - The function uses a progress bar to indicate the fitting process if `verbose=true`.
+- The optimisation is performed using the `BBO_adaptive_de_rand_1_bin_radiuslimited()` algorithm ([details of the optimisation algorithm](https://docs.sciml.ai/Optimization/stable/optimisation_packages/blackboxoptim/)).
+- The optimisation algorithm minimises the mean squared error between the observed data `y` and the generalised logistic model.

 ## Examples